GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/persisted-queries/en.md

 ![Persisted Query Endpoint Properties](../../images/persisted-query-endpoint-properties.png)

-Appending `?view=source` to the permalink, it will show the persisted query and its configuration (as long as the user has access to it):
+Appending `?view=source` to the permalink, it will show the persisted query and its configuration (as long as the user is logged-in and the user role has access to it):

 ![Persisted query source](../../images/persisted-query-source.png)